matthewtoast/welltale/run/cartridges/welcome/main.md

 # Welltale Story Engine Tutorial

-Welcome to the Welltale tutorial!
+Welcome to Welltale!
 This interactive story demonstrates the core features of the framework.
 Let's explore how to build dynamic, branching narratives with conditional logic, user input, and reusable components.

 ## Getting Started

-👋 Hello!
-I'm your guide through this tutorial.
 Let's start by learning about user input and variables.

 ### Collecting User Input